thegiftofgabes/10-spellblades/procedure.md

 ## Weapon mastery

-Register their weapon mastery and the Trait related to it in their Profile.
+Record their weapon mastery and the Trait related to it in their Profile.

 | Mastery          | Trait    |
 | ---------------- | -------- |